Ericjung008/House-Price-Prediction/README.md

 # House Price Prediction
-This is a project assigned to me during [theDevMasters](https://www.thedevmasters.com) bootcamp.
+This is a project assigned to me during [theDevMasters](https://www.thedevmasters.com) bootcamp.<br> For more information or to enter the kaggle competition, click [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).

 ## Introduction
 Whether a client is looking to buy or sell, he/she would want to avoid overpaying for or underselling his/her house.
 With machine learning, models are developed